11yaman/home_automation_iot_project/README.md

   ```

 ### Data Transmission and protocols:
-The temperature and humidity data are measured at a fixed interval of 15 minutes.
+The temperature and humidity data are measured and published at a fixed interval of 15 minutes.
 This interval determines how often the data is collected and transmitted to the MQTT broker.
-On the other hand, the motion data is continuously monitored, but it is sent to the broker only once every minute.
+On the other hand, the motion data is continuously scanned, but it is published only when a motion is detected and at a frequency of once every minute.
 This approach helps to conserve network bandwidth and optimize resource usage.

 WiFi is the wireless protocol used in the home automation system.
 WiFi provides a reliable and widely available wireless network connection, allowing the devices to connect to the local network and communicate with the MQTT broker over the internet.
 The MQTT protocol is used as the transport protocol for data transmission.
 It ensures efficient and reliable message exchange between the device and the MQTT broker.